 I was never one to attend school dances, mostly because of the flashing lights, loud music, and other less than ideal circumstances.
 However, I did attend my junior prom, as well as my senior prom, with my best friends as my dates.
 We managed to have a lot of fun, and later on my guidance counselor said that our prom groups for both years were the most fun people she had encountered.
-Here are my tips for going to prom, homecoming, ring dance, formal, or other school dances with low vision and photosensitivity.
+Here are my tips for going to prom, homecoming, ring dance, formal, or other school dances with vision impairment, including low vision and blindness, and photosensitivity.

 It’s common for people to find an extravagant way to ask me to prom.
 Junior year, I didn’t have this because I had just transferred to the school two months earlier and didn’t know a lot of people, and my friend just sort of told me “hey, you’re going to the dance with me.”
 My friend asked me to senior prom informally a year in advance, but a few weeks before, my date wrote me a poem and sent it to me in large print.
 It had the ending line of “you’re the greatest friend that can be, so will you go to prom with me?”